 The most recognizable and prominent part of the wall is the round Minceta Tower, which looks like the quintessential medieval castle.
 We clambered up an even narrower and steeper staircase to get a bird’s eye view of the Old Town, and Adriatic port.

-We walked along the wall until we came to Fort Bokar which was once used as a prison and is one of the oldest buildings of its kind in Europe.
+Our Dubrovnik walking tour continued along the wall until we came to Fort Bokar which was once used as a prison and is one of the oldest buildings of its kind in Europe.
 From this portion of the wall, there is a stunning view of the fortress of Lovrijenac, separated from Old Town by the Adriatic Sea.
-The fort stands sentry on a high craggy cliff, protecting Old Town from attack by both sea and land,
+The fort stands sentry on a high craggy cliff, protecting Old Town from attack by both sea and land

 “You’ll notice that there are homes situated in some places along the wall,” Marko pointed out as we passed houses so close, you could almost touch their outer walls.
 “It’s a way of life for these people, living with this lack of privacy.
 To them, it is worth it to live in such a significant place.”